n1ck3/sonar/README.md

 * Cache the so you don't have to download it again next time you want to listen to dat Bieber tune.
 * Prefetch next song in queue for fast playback **(New)**

-## ~~Known issues~~ Check out the issues
-* I had to fork the py-sonic (master-py3 branch) and run 2to3 (and tweak a few things) in order to make it play nice with python3.

 ## Roadmap
 * Add ability to remove songs from server queue.
 [Issue #1]
 * Lazy starting of the server if not running when wanting to use it with the client.
 [Issue #5]
-* Ability to list and queue playlists (and further down the road creating and deleting playlists as well as adding songs to and remove songs from playlists).
-[Issue #15]
 * Ability to handle playlists (adding songs to and remove songs from playlists).
 [Issue #16]
 * Implementing Subsonic Jukebox (ability to play music on the subsonic server rather than the client -- play the music on the good speakers at home).
 [Issue #9]
-* Limiting song cache size in mb (server should automatically remove songs that were touched the longest time ago when the limit is reached).
-[Issue #10]
 * Handle errors from server in client better.
 I.e. is server can't play queue index, let the user know.
 [Issue #8]

-## Long term roadmap
-* Fixing py-sonic for python3 and pull requesting it to crustymonkey.
-[Issue #11]